This episode begins with a massive spoiler.

 Me: Yes, it’s Barry’s dad.
 Aka Roy Evans, or Tony Caunter to his friends.

 Nicol: No, it’s blood.
 I told you he was dressed as Dracula.
-But at least the other characters refer to the fact that the Doctor is wearing fancy dress, although it is a bit rich coming from someone dressed in a tabard.
+At least the other characters refer to the fact that the Doctor is wearing fancy dress, although it’s a bit rich coming from someone dressed in a tabard.

-Sue: The room on this spaceship looks like your average Travelodge.
-It just needs a little coffee maker and you’d be set.
-It’s even got cable television.
+Sue: This spaceship looks like your average Travelodge.
+It just needs a little coffee maker.
+It’s even got cable TV – look!

 Sue: Oi!
 Roy Evans!
 How about getting out of the car and giving the Doctor a hand?
 You coward!

-Sue: Gail Tilsely just laughed when she mentioned Jim’ll Fix It.
+Sue: Gail Tilsley just laughed when she mentioned Jim’ll Fix It.

-Me: Now then, now then, now then, it’s not a reference to Jim’ll Fix It.
-That doesn’t start for another four years.
+Me: It isn’t a reference to Jim’ll Fix It, because that doesn’t start for another four years.

 Sue: Really?
 So why did she laugh like that?
 It’s as if she knew.